diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Guard-rails**
 Safety mechanisms put in place to allow experimentation and testing in production while minimizing risk to users and systems.

+## H

+**HikariCP**
+A high-performance JDBC connection pool library for Java, known for being lightweight and fast.

+**HTTP Methods (GET, PUT, POST, DELETE)**
+Standard HTTP request methods used in REST APIs, with GET and PUT being idempotent while POST is typically not.

 ## I

 **Implicit Contract**